Before the internet was born, businesses depended on newspaper or TV ads and word of mouth to attract new customers.

-Here are 7 battle-tested methods to get reviews on Google:
+Here are 7 battle-tested methods to get more reviews on Google:

-- Face-to-face – Happy customers are easy to ask for reviews.
+Happy customers are easy to ask for reviews.
 As soon as you are leaving off a conversation with a happy client, ask them for an online review.
-This can be done in-person or over the phone.
+They could do it in-person or over the phone.

-- Call-to-action – Your customers could get carried away and may forget to drop you a review.
-This is where CTAs or pop-up notifications come in. you can use them to gently remind them to drop you a review if they are enjoying your services.
+Your customers could get carried away and may forget to drop you a review.
+This is where CTAs or pop-up notifications come in.
+You can use them to gently remind them to drop you a review if they are enjoying your services.